bediger4000/linked_lists/README.md

 The standard way of doing this is to find the lengths of the 2 lists, then walk the longer list until the remaining part of that longer list has the same length as the shorter list.
-Then walk both lists until you arrive at a node with the same address in both lists, or a node with the same value.
+Then walk both lists in parallel until you arrive at a node with the same address in both lists, or a node with the same value.